 Open access through computers, networks, and the Internet is a privilege.
-National American University’s goal in providing this service to our students, faculty and staff is to promote educational excellence by facilitating resource sharing, innovation, and communication.
+NAU’s goal in providing this service to our students, faculty and staff is to promote educational excellence by facilitating resource sharing, innovation, and communication.

-National American University’s e-mail and Internet resources are provided for the sole use of NAU students, faculty, staff and administration.
+NAU’s e-mail and Internet resources are provided for the sole use of NAU students, faculty, staff, and administration.
 E-mail and Internet records are subject to all existing laws (federal, state and local) as well as the university policies and procedures.

-If a National American University user violates any of these provisions, his/her account may be terminated, and future access could be denied.
+If an NAU user violates any of these provisions, his/her account may be terminated, and future access could be denied.
 Depending upon the severity of the situation, abuse of NAU’s e-mail, network, or Internet systems may also result in disciplinary action including suspension from the university.

 Users are expected to abide by the generally accepted rules of network etiquette.
 This includes, but is not limited to, these rules: